aitumik/compiler/README.md

-# Building a compiler from scratch in C :love
+# Building a compiler from scratch in C

 ![Compiler Structure](/images/compiler.png)